 Developing open and honest communication is necessary to any long-lasting success, whether in a team environment or an interpersonal relationship.
-In a way a good example of a group dynamic is how people approach individual relationships.
-Successful couples manage to build in the strengths the individual brings while working on a way to meet with any shortcoming.
-Whereas a couple that stays stagnate unwilling to change or accept the others point of view is altimetry be doomed to failure.
-Couples whose personalities are to different and are inflexible will usually fail.
-Unlike in a couples group, a team benefits from diversity.
-By bringing in different skill set the team can tackle any problem or assignment from many angles.
+In a way, a good example of a group dynamic is how people approach individual relationships.
+Successful couples manage to build on the strengths the individual brings while working on a way to meet with any shortcoming.
+Whereas a couple that stays stagnate unwilling to change or accepts the others point of view is altimetry be doomed to failure.
+Couples whose personalities are too different and are inflexible will usually fail.
+Much like in couples, a team benefits from diversity.
+By bringing in different skill sets, the team can tackle any problem or assignment from many angles.

-In this paper I will name three learning groups or Intelligences from Multiple Pathways to Learning (Carter, Bishop, and Kravits page 41,) and three personality types from Personality Spectrum (Carter, Bishop, and Kravits, page 46).
+In this Hub, I will name three learning groups or Intelligence from Multiple Pathways to Learning (Carter, Bishop, and Kravitz page 41,) and three personality types from Personality Spectrum (Carter, Bishop, and Kravitz, page 46).

 A person or persons with this learning style or intelligence is more prone to seeking out his or her place in a group as it relates to the project at hand.
 An intrapersonal person will feel the need to be independent of the group.
 This independence can be an asset or be a liability for the group dynamic.
 Independence can be an asset for research goals in which the ability to answer or arrive at an answer by one’s self.
 By setting strict guidelines for group members this intelligence can be harness for the benefit of all.